Geoff’s Wedding

 I think that

 would just be ideal.
-I could work, you you know, I've joked about working, owning a laundromat, but I'm serious about that.
+I could work, you know, I've joked about working, owning a laundromat, but I'm serious about that.

-I think that'd be fun.
+I think that would be fun.

 I don't know.
 I would like to do something else and something that has nothing to do with entertainment.